jhughes266/PortfolioSummary/README.md

 ---

-### Placement & Vision-Based Tools
+### Placement

-These projects were developed through my research placement at Swinburne University — designed to be deployed in real-world settings or interfaced with physical hardware.
+These projects were developed through my research placement at Swinburne University — designed to be deployed in real-world settings.

 | Project | Summary                                                                                                                 |
 |--------|-------------------------------------------------------------------------------------------------------------------------|